 I’m not sure we have much time to consider this.
 At the pace AI is developing, we may be coping as we sort this.

-“Good enough” may have to be good enough, whether that means shutting down comments altogether (as I have at this site, for now), or learning to shrug off (and perhaps delete) those we don’t have time for.
+“Good enough” may have to be good enough, whether that means shutting down comments altogether (as I sometimes do), or learning to shrug off (and perhaps delete) those we don’t have time for.

 For now, the answers aren’t clear, but it’s an immediate and emerging issue most of us need to consider, as content creators, as members of the online community, and in the everyday world.